PMU State Estimation

 Optimal Solution

-Upon defining the PowerSystem composite type, JuliaGrid provides the possibility to determine the minimal number of PMUs required for system observability using the pmuPlacement function:
+Upon defining the PowerSystem type, JuliaGrid provides the possibility to determine the minimal number of PMUs required for system observability using the pmuPlacement function:

 using GLPK